 Telephone Resource Center and Intake Hotline

-The Telephone Resource Center is now open, but on reduced staffing.
+The Telephone Resource Center continues to work remotely, but on reduced staffing.
 Inquiries from the public, licensees, and admissions applicants can best be handled by email.
-Admissions applicants, please see below for any updates regarding the June and July exams.
+Admissions applicants, please see below for any updates regarding the June 23 First-Year Law Students' Exam and the fall Bar Exam.

 The State Bar’s online self-service tools, such as the Applicant Portal for admissions applicants, and My State Bar Profile for licensees, will also save time on routine transactions.